 Some people are absolute studs.
 You know the ones I’m talking about – you might even have their resume in front of you right now.
 They’re high performers who graduated at the top of their class from a great school.
 They have many years of experience in exactly the role you’re looking to fill.
 They have references who continuously sing their praises.
 Hiring them seems like it would be a slam dunk.

 But have they ever failed?
-Believe me, I understand that a resume is not a place to talk about failures, but an interview is.
+I understand that a resume is not a place to talk about failures, but an interview is.
 You have to dig for failures to determine someone’s true character.

-I grew up just down the road from the Air Force Academy and I wanted to go to college there for most of my life.
-I took all of the right courses in high school, I studied hard, had a great GPA and good test scores, had leadership experience under my belt, exceeded the physical standards for entry, and I even earned a Congressional nomination.
+I grew up just down the road from the Air Force Academy, and I wanted to go to college there for most of my life.
+I took all of the suitable courses in high school, studied hard, had a great GPA and good test scores, had leadership experience under my belt, exceeded the physical standards for entry, and even earned a Congressional nomination.
 I thought I was a prime candidate.
 I was waiting for a big, blue envelope in the mail telling me that I was accepted into the Class of 2014.
-I didn’t get a big, blue envelope.
+I didn’t get a big blue envelope.
 I got a small, white envelope.
 If I remember correctly, I didn’t even open it – there was no mistaking that it was a rejection letter.
 I had failed.
 I attended New Mexico Military Institute for a year to better prepare for USAFA and applied again for the Class of 2015.
 That big, blue envelope showed up later that year, and I was thrilled.

-The exact same thing happens at Selection & Assessments for top-tier military communities every single day.
+The same thing happens at Selection & Assessments for top-tier military communities every single day.
 Incredible athletes can’t hack it because they have never had someone look them in the eye and tell them they aren’t meeting the standard, and when that happens for the first time, they mentally crumble.
 They had the skill but lacked the talent.
 The truth is that nobody cares that you’ve failed.
 They care about how you handled the adversity that followed.